grichardsldn/darkbat/README.md

 # darkbat

-wireframe display adapter for global application desktop
+display adapter for global application desktop

 ## architecture

 ![architecture](darkbat-excalidraw.svg)

-# whats actaully implemented here
+# what's actaully implemented here

+There's an error on this, the RTP streams are just UDP.

 ![implemeneted here](darkbat-excalidraw-implemented.svg)